datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 **Page table**
 > A page table contains mappings from virtual to physical pages and information
 > about whether the page was recently accessed, modified after it was copied to
-> RAM, readonly, whether it is in RAM or on swap dvice.
+> RAM, readonly, whether it is in RAM or on swap device.
 The page table can be,
 > and often is, implemented as a multi-level table where the virtual page
 > number is divided into e.g. three parts.
 Each part is used to index an array.
 > Each indexed array element contains a pointer to a new array which is indexed